-In addition to PIF district 6 funding, REET II is anticipated to be requested for this project in the amount of at least \$2,000,000 to provide a proportionate share.
+In addition to PIF district 6 funding, REET II has been approved for this project in the amount of \$2,195,000 to provide a proportionate share.

 PIF District 7 will go into concurrency status as of February 2022.
 Staff worked with the finance team to assure that Park Impact Fee funds were made available for acquisition and development in each district within the jurisdiction of Clark County.
 The adopted budget authority for each district took into consideration current park development projects and concurrency concerns.